 The instantly-recognizable Chihuahua is perhaps our best known tiny dog breed.
 Chihuahuas have been bred for companionship for hundreds of years, and as such their loyalty is second to none.

 However, loyalty can also manifest itself in unwanted guarding behaviors and aggression, so careful socialization and training is a must.
 To be on the safe side, it’s best not to mix these feisty little dogs with very young children.

 The most common health concerns of Chihuahuas are peridontal disease, patella luxation, tracheal collapse, hypoglycaemia and epilepsy.
 Due to their tiny size, Chihuahuas are also commensurately fragile, and prone to accidental injuries and poisoning.
-To find out more about raising a healthy, friendly Chihuahua, visit our complete breed review.

 3. Bichon Frise

 If you’re looking for cute miniature dogs, then look no further than the cuddly Bichon Frise.